ch-stark/blogapplicationsetsglobalnamespace/blog.md

         value: 'openshift-gitops, open-cluster-management-global-set'
 ```

+B: Manage the open-cluster-management-global-set by the dedault openshift-gitops instance

 To allow for the `global-namespace` above to be managed by OpenShift GitOps, we have labeled them with the following: